Bacteria in urine

 The presence of bacteria in your urine is not always an indication of a urinary tract infection (UTI).

-Asymptomatic bacteriuria (ASB) can occur when you are perfectly healthy and don’t have any symptoms of infection, but you have a larger than normal number of bacteria in your urine.
+Asymptomatic bacteriuria (ASB) can occur when you are perfectly healthy and don’t have any symptoms of infection, but you have a larger than the normal number of bacteria in your urine.

 This is typically harmless.
-It can only cause complications if you’ve had a kidney transplant, if you’re pregnant or if you have other medical conditions.
+It can cause complications if you’ve had a kidney transplant, if you’re pregnant or if you have other medical conditions.